 Typically, Volunteers live with host families for the first four months in their permanent communities.
 After this period, Volunteers may choose to continue living with a host family or move into their own rented accommodations.
 Volunteers are strongly encouraged to continue living with host families to strengthen their language fluency and integration into the community.

 Volunteers will encounter very different social and cultural norms that require patience, and flexibility.
-For example, the American sense of privacy in terms of information sharing or physical space does not exist in many Philippine communities.
+The American sense of privacy, in terms of information sharing or physical space, does not exist in many Philippine communities.
 Questions that Americans may deem private such as questions about one’s religion and marital status are considered conversation starters in the local communities.
 Some American women may experience challenges in adjusting to the limitations on women that are imposed by the culture.
 For example, views and attitudes about what is proper for girls and women can be very traditional such as being home by sunset and having a host family member or relative accompany them when going out with male friends or community members.

 The climate of the Philippines is tropical and characterized by relatively high temperatures and high humidity.
 Generally, the country experiences two major seasons: a rainy season from June through November and a dry season from December to May.

 Philippine culture is traditional with strict norms related to appearance.
 Therefore, Volunteers must be prepared to abide by these guidelines to ensure a successful service.
-Volunteers with visible body piercings or tattoos will need strategies to conceal them, especially when they are teaching.
-Volunteers are looked upon as role models in the community and are therefore expected to be neat, clean and well-groomed even in informal occasions.
-Men should be clean-shaven and may not have visible piercing especially if they are working in schools.
+Volunteers with visible body and facial piercings or tattoos will need strategies to remove or conceal them, especially when they are teaching.
+Volunteers are looked upon as role models in the community and are therefore expected to be neat, clean, and well-groomed even in informal occasions.
+Men should wear their hair short and be clean-shaven.

 Serving in Philippines

 Learn more about the Volunteer experience in Philippines: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.